 At Surprenant and Beneski, P.C., we help clients explore options for charitable giving as part of a comprehensive estate planning strategy.
 Knowledgeable in the tax laws governing charitable giving, we provide each client with advice and guidance to meet their unique charitable planning goals.
-Above all, our objective is to help individuals and families in Southern Massachusetts, Cape Cod and the Islands plan their financial futures and establish a charitable legacy.
+Above all, our objective is to help individuals and families in Southeastern Massachusetts, Cape Cod and the Islands plan their financial futures and establish a charitable legacy.

 Options for Charitable Planning in Massachusetts

 Charitable planning is beneficial both in terms of your financial future and your personal satisfaction.
 Depending on the circumstances, charitable planning can minimize capital gains taxes while providing you, or anyone you designate, with an income for life.
 Charitable gifts not only benefit individuals, communities and causes you support, gifting may also provide an estate tax deduction.
 Above all, charitable planning will create a legacy that will honor you and your family.

 The charitable planning attorneys at Surprenant and Beneski, P.C. will work closely with you to explore a wide range of options, including: